run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/uninstall.md

-# Uninstall Run:AI Backend
+# Uninstall Run:AI

-## Delete a Cluster
+## Uninstall a Run:AI Cluster
-To delete the cluster use: [../../runai-setup/cluster-setup/cluster-delete/](../../runai-setup/cluster-setup/cluster-delete/)
+To uninstall the cluster see: [cluster delete](../../cluster-setup/cluster-delete.md)

-## Uninstall Backend
+## Uninstall the Run:AI Backend

 To delete the backend, run: